williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 #### Forgot Password with Trusted Application

-Allows a trusted application such as an external login portal to implement it's own primary authentication process and directly obtain a [recovery token](#recovery-token) for a user given just the user's identifier.
+Allows a [trusted application](#trusted-application) such as an external portal to implement it's own primary authentication process and directly obtain a [recovery token](#recovery-token) for a user given just the user's identifier.

-> Directly obtaining a `recoveryToken` is a highly privileged operation and should be restricted to trusted web applications.
+> Directly obtaining a `recoveryToken` is a highly privileged operation that requires an administrator API token and should be restricted to trusted web applications.
 Anyone that obtains a `recoveryToken` for a user and knows the answer to a user's recovery question can reset their password or unlock their account.

-> This operation requires an API Token with admin privileges
+> The IP address of your HTTP request must be [whitelisted as a gateway IP address](#ip-address) to forward the user agent's original IP address with the `X-Forwarded-For` HTTP header

 ##### Request Example
 {:.api .api-request .api-request-example}